Bringing Emphasis on Lab Quality to the World

 As an assistant professor of pathology and laboratory medicine, Anu Maharjan is driven to share her knowledge with UConn medical students.
 As a volunteer with the Association for Diagnostics and Laboratory Medicine, she is driven to share her knowledge clinical labs around the world.

-Maharjan, who also is the director of UConn Health’s Core Laboratory, spent part of her summer in Ulaanbaatar, Mongolia, where she led three topics at the ADLM’s quality control workshop.
+Maharjan, who also is the director of UConn Health’s Core Laboratory, led three topics at the ADLM’s quality control workshop in Mongolia last year.

 “These workshops help us understand how laboratory medicine is set up in different parts of the world, and the host country also gets information about how U.S. laboratories function in terms of regulation, quality, and education,” Maharjan says.
 “The idea of these workshops is to ensure that laboratories improve their quality programs so that their patient test results are reliable.”